sorrowfulfloyd/sorrowfulfloyd/README.md

 In the past, I was involved in electronics, doing component level repairs on computers, TVs, and mobile phones from my own repair shop.

-However, now I have closed my own shop and decided to dive into software development.
+However, now I have closed my own shop and want to be a wagie.

 ## My journey